PT-2026-41939 · Nginx+1 · Nginx Javascript+1

 Name of the Vulnerable Software and Affected Versions NGINX JavaScript (affected versions not specified)

-Description A heap buffer overflow occurs when the js fetch proxy directive is configured with at least one client-controlled NGINX variable (such as $http *, $arg *, or $cookie *) and a location invokes the ngx.fetch() operation.
-An unauthenticated remote attacker can exploit this by sending crafted HTTP requests, which may cause the NGINX worker process to restart.
-Furthermore, this can lead to arbitrary code execution on systems where Address Space Layout Randomization (ASLR)—a security technique that randomly arranges the address space positions of key data areas of a process—is disabled or bypassed.
+Description An issue exists when the 'js fetch proxy' directive is configured with at least one client-controlled NGINX variable, such as $http *, $arg *, or $cookie *, and a location invokes the ngx.fetch() function.
+An unauthenticated remote attacker can exploit this by sending crafted HTTP requests, triggering a heap buffer overflow in the NGINX worker process.
+This can lead to a process restart or potential remote code execution on systems where Address Space Layout Randomization (ASLR)—a security technique that randomly arranges the address space positions of key data areas of a process—is disabled or bypassed.

 RCE